Paul Fink is lucky to be alive. His family was nearly torn apart when - aged just 34, he suffered a massive stroke.

 Five years on and Paul is making the most of his new lease on life.
 He started a blog for other stroke survivors, he had a second child, he climbed the Sydney Harbour Bridge, is volunteering at the Stroke Foundation and learning to run.
 Paul considers this his stroke of luck.
 A second chance to make a difference.
 He is now committed to sharing his story, inspiring others while raising awareness of strokes particularly in younger people.

 Paul’s tale is one of resilience, gratitude, positivity, beating the odds and finding the silver lining when life deals you what seems to be an unwinnable hand.

 Paul was an IT Project Manager by trade.
-He is 41 years old and lives in Melbourne with his wife and two young sons.
+He is 42 years old and lives in Melbourne with his wife and three young sons.